 Business Valuation Examples to Determine Business Worth

-While not an extensive list, these eight business valuation examples or methods can assist in determining how much the business is worth.
+While not an exhaustive list, these eight business valuation examples or methods can help determine the business’s worth.

-A certified business broker specializing in valuing and selling California-based businesses can assist with choosing the best valuation that suits your business’ circumstances.
+A certified business broker specializing in valuing and selling California-based businesses can assist with choosing the best valuation that suits your business’s circumstances.

-- Market value: Calculate the current value of the business’ shares and multiplies it by the number of shares that are currently outstanding.
+- Market value: Calculate the current value of the business’s shares and multiply it by the number of shares that are currently outstanding.

 - Asset-based: For businesses that will continue operating during the sale, use the current assets to calculate the value.
-Companies that cease operations use a liquidation method that includes revenue from selling assets like equipment.
+Companies that cease operations typically use a liquidation method that includes generating revenue from the sale of assets, such as equipment.

 - Capitalization of earnings: This calculation uses the cash flow, return on investment (ROI), and assumed value.